03sana/03sana/README.md

 - 👋 Heyyy, I’m @03sana
 - I learned c and c++
-- 👀 I’m interested in CODING
+- 👀 I’m interested in Web-development
 - 🌱 I’m currently learning Data Structures and Algorthims + web development
-- 💞️ I’m sharing my small projects here.
+- 💞️ I’m sharing my small projects on this platform.
 - 📫 stiil a beginner here, you can reach to me by email sana.nasani3@gmail.com

 <!---